MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 >[!NOTE]
->In case more than one value is selected for a filter, the smart narrative displays one of the values followed by "and more".
+>If more than one value is selected for a filter, the smart narrative displays one of the values followed by "and more".

 </details>